Skip to main content

 Nonresident for Tax Purposes: Resident for Tax Purposes:

-NO U.S. INCOME: All internationals present in the U.S.. during any part of the tax year in a J or F status (including dependents!) who are a nonresident alien for federal tax purposes and who have no U.S.. source income must file the federal Form 8843.
+NO U.S. INCOME: All internationals present in the U.S.. during any part of the tax year in a J or F status (including dependents!) who are a nonresident alien for federal tax purposes and who have no U.S. source income must file the federal Form 8843.

-If you only need to file a form 8843, attend the Form 8843 completion webinar held in February each year or see Form 8843 instructions (PDF).
+If you only need to file a form 8843 see Form 8843 instructions (PDF).

-If you are a Resident Alien for federal tax filing purposes, you must file the Form 1040 as any U.S.. citizen would; depending on your adjusted gross income, you may be eligible for free tax filing software or help through IRS's Volunteer Income Tax Assistance (VITA) programs.
+If you are a Resident Alien for federal tax filing purposes, you must file the Form 1040 as any U.S. citizen would; depending on your adjusted gross income, you may be eligible for free tax filing software or help through IRS's Volunteer Income Tax Assistance (VITA) programs.

 If you need Individual Taxpayer Identification Numbers (ITINs) in order to claim a tax benefit for yourself or a dependent, you will need to file a form W-7.
 Application can be made in person at the San Diego IRS office.